nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Learnk8s: Comparison of Kubernetes Ingress Controllers 🌟🌟](https://docs.google.com/spreadsheets/d/191WWNpjJ2za6-nbG4ZoUMXMpUK8KlCIosvQB0f-oq3k/edit#gid=907731238) How do you choose the *right* Kubernetes Ingress controller when: Not all Ingress controllers support UDP, Only Kong has a free LDAP integration, Nginx Ingress and HAProxy are the only two ingress without CRDs.
 * [blog.alexellis.io: Get kubectl access to your private cluster from anywhere](https://blog.alexellis.io/get-private-kubectl-access-anywhere/)
 * [jmrobles.medium.com: How to setup Hetzner load balancer on a Kubernetes cluster](https://jmrobles.medium.com/how-to-setup-hetzner-load-balancer-on-a-kubernetes-cluster-2ce79ca4a27b)
+* [kubernetes.io: Scaling Kubernetes Networking With EndpointSlices](https://kubernetes.io/blog/2020/09/02/scaling-kubernetes-networking-with-endpointslices/) EndpointSlices are a new Kubernetes API that provides a scalable and extensible alternative to the Endpoints API.

 <center>
 <script async class="speakerdeck-embed" data-id="9251193501114da199d70b2a679c552f" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>